^

 • 015.3 Eclampsia, unspecified by timing

-• 016 Hypertension in mother, unspecified.
+• 016 Maternal hypertension, unspecified.
 Transient hypertension during pregnancy

-Gestosis is called a disease of theories, since various factors were used to explain it.
-There are several mutually complementary theories of gestosis, including neurogenic, renal, placental, immunological, and genetic.
-Currently, the role of endothelial dysfunction in the genesis of gestosis is considered to be the highest priority.
-Disadaptation of the endothelial cell function acts as a trigger for intravascular hypercoagulable platelets inherent in all forms of gestosis.
+Gestosis is called a disease of theories, since various factors have been used to explain it.
+There are several complementary theories of gestosis, including neurogenic, renal, placental, immunological, and genetic.
+Currently, the role of endothelial dysfunction in the genesis of gestosis is considered to be the most important.
+Disadaptation of endothelial cell function acts as a trigger for intravascular hypercoagulation of platelets, which is inherent in all forms of gestosis.

-Each individual theory can not explain the variety of clinical manifestations, but many elements of objectively recorded abnormalities are confirmed in the pathogenesis of changes occurring during gestosis.
+Each individual theory cannot explain the diversity of clinical manifestations, but many elements of objectively recorded deviations are confirmed in the pathogenesis of changes occurring during gestosis.

-Among the risk factors for the appearance of gestosis, extragenital pathology (64%) is leading.
-The most important are:
+Among the risk factors for the development of gestosis, the leading place belongs to extragenital pathology (64%).
+The most important ones are:

 • hypertension outside pregnancy (25%);

-• pathology of the kidneys (80% of the first-born with gestosis suffer kidney disease, confirmed by kidney biopsy);
+• kidney pathology (80% of primigravidas with gestosis suffer from kidney disease, confirmed by kidney biopsy);

-• cardiovascular diseases (50%), including 10% chronic venous insufficiency;
+• vascular diseases (50%), including 10% with chronic venous insufficiency;

 • endocrine pathology (diabetes - 22%, dyslipidemia - 17%, obesity - 17%);